-2. Check with your financial institutions for free credit checks.
+2. Check with your credit card companies for free credit checks.

-Many financial institutions and credit cards offer free credit checks as part of their services or products.
+Many credit card companies actually offer free credit checks as part of their services or products.
 Other institutions may offer similar services as perks for being a customer; for example, some investment firms may partner with a third-party service that allows them to access their score for free.

-Check with your financial institutions to learn if this is a perk they offer.
+Check with your credit card provider to learn if this is a perk they offer.

 3. Sign up for a credit score service.

 If you are unable to get a free copy of your score from any other source, you can sign up for a service that will monitor and provide updates on your score over time.
 There are two paths here: a free service and a paid one.

 - Free: These services include Credit Karma and Mint, but their usefulness is complicated.
 These free services aren’t always correct.
 Depending on what kind of loan you’re looking for, the credit score shown online might be way off from the actual score a lender would pull.

 - Paid: These days, credit monitoring services abound.
 Whether you’ve been subject to a data breach or you just want to be extra careful, there can be some piece of mind to be gained here.
 These services might be more expensive than simply ordering one-off reports from the three major bureaus, but they can be helpful.